m2osw/sitter/README.md

 The scripts are expected to test whether things are running as expected.
 This includes testing whether certain daemons are running or not.
-For example, if `snapcommunicator` is not running, it will be reported.
+For example, if `communicatord` is not running, it will be reported.

 The scripts are also used to detect bad things that are at times happening on a server.
 For example, `fail2ban` version 0.9.3-1 has a process named